Noxmain/UDL-Reinforcement-Learning/README.md

 # Reinforcemnt Learning (based on the book Understanding Deep Learning by Simon J.D.
 Prince[[1]](#references))
-This repository contains a project for the seminar 'Understanding Deel Learning' by Lukas Niehaus in the summer term 2025 at the University of Osnabrück.
+This repository contains a project for the seminar 'Understanding Deep Learning' by Lukas Niehaus in the summer term 2025 at the University of Osnabrück.

 ## Overview
 Reinforcement Learning is a type of Machine Learning where and agent learns to make decisions by interacting with an environment and recieving rewards for good behaviour and penalties for bad ones.